Debates of the Senate (Hansard)

 Female Genital Mutilation

-We as Canadians need to ensure that these women receive the medical care they are entitled too.
-We also need to ensure that they are educated about the laws surrounding the practice as well as the health complications that accompany it.
-By doing so, we will not only be making sure that the women who have already been victimized receive a standard of health care that is consistent with that which has been granted to all Canadians but we will also be ensuring that these women do not subject their daughters to this practice.
+In addition, we must ensure that these women are educated about the laws surrounding the practice and also the health complications that accompany it.
+By doing so, not only will we be making sure that the women who have already been victimized receive a standard of health care consistent with that which has been granted to all Canadians, we will also be ensuring that these women do not subject their daughters to this practice.

 Honourable senators, I urge you all to recognize that the practice of female genital mutilation is in fact a Canadian issue.
 We must also remain mindful that it is the practice of female genital mutilation we wish to condemn, not those women who have already been victimized by it.